The Ultimate Gitleaks Guide

 script: |

-gitleaks detect --report-format junit --report-path gitleaks-results.xml --verbose
+gitleaks git --report-format junit --report-path gitleaks-results.xml --verbose

 if ($LASTEXITCODE -ne 0) {